 Diversity is a much-discussed topic in recent years that caused many headlines in the news.
 The concept of diversity includes differences and similarities in race, ethnicity, gender, religious beliefs, identity & expression, physical abilities, socio-economic status, nationalities, religion, citizenship, sexual orientation, ideologies, political beliefs, age, and abilities.

-These differences are important for us to understand in order to appreciate and value diversity we have.
-The concept of diversity is about understanding and moving beyond tolerance to embrace and celebrate the differences in a positive environment.
+These differences are important for us to understand in order to appreciate and value the diversity we have.
+The concept of diversity is about understanding and moving beyond tolerance to embrace and celebrate differences in a positive environment.
 While Diversity is indeed a topic that is discussed in the workplace, in social circles, and in the media, here we will talk about the idea of having diverse options on the movie menu.

 The Reality of Foreign Films

 You also have people who see what they want to see.
 That famous scene in movies where a psychologist is holding up images for the patient to describe comes to mind.
 The answers are related to the patient’s point of view.
-Most of the times there are different answers for a single image.
+Most of the time there are different answers for a single image.
 It all related to how narrow or broad-minded a person is.
 This scenario may also apply to watching foreign movies.

 Hollywood as Benchmark

 Hollywood basically made the benchmark for cinema.
 And the world has been so “Hollywoodized” ( I know it’s not an actual word but it helps me emphasize what I want to say) that watching anything different may seem like a waste of time.
 But if Hollywood is the benchmark I’m expecting it to be 90% to 100% great.
-In reality, those numbers are way more lower.
+In reality, those numbers are way lower.
 And even in that case, a high standard is still maintained.
 Why?
-That is the million dollar question.
+That is the million-dollar question.

 Clearly Hollywood is not always successful to uphold the standards they strapped themselves to.

 Some people noticed this; others don’t or just choose to ignore it.
 Why choose to watch a bad movie when there are better options on the menu?
-I know sometimes we don’t even know what’s on the menu because of all the hype and propaganda for certain types of movies which makes it very different for other for other less financially fortunate projects to come forward.
+I know sometimes we don’t even know what’s on the menu because of all the hype and propaganda for certain types of movies which makes it very different for other less financially fortunate projects to come forward.